jDavidZapata/Babynamesuggestion/README.md

 * [Sources](#sources)

 ## General info
-This project is a Web Applications witch lets users search for and suggest names.
-Suggestions are saved in a database and the meaning of the name can be searched in 5 different web sites.
+This project is a Flask Web Applications witch lets users search for and suggest names.
+The suggestions are saved in a database and the meaning of the name can be searched in 5 different web sites.

 ## Technologies